 Notes

-- For added crunch, add ½ cup of chopped pecans or walnuts over the cinnamon/sugar mixture.
+- For added crunch: Add ½ cup of chopped pecans or walnuts over the cinnamon/sugar mixture.

-- Leftover cinnamon rolls will keep for 3 days in a tightly sealed container at room temperature.
+- Storage: Leftover cinnamon rolls will keep for 3 days in a tightly sealed container at room temperature.

-- Prepared, unbaked rolls can be frozen for up to 2 months in a freezer safe container.
+- Freezing: Prepared, unbaked rolls can be frozen for up to 2 months in a freezer safe container.
+Baked rolls can be frozen for up to 1 month in a freezer safe container.

 Dear Heather,